 Breakfast is served with our Salmon Avocado Toast.
 Cross that with soup recipes like our Meatball Tomato Soup and Grilled Cheese and Tomato Soup and we get a bowl of chipolatas in a rich tomato sauce!
-This recipe is a great alternative to either our Zucchini Slice or Gluten Free Zucchini Slice.
-For something completely different try the Smashed Avocado recipe!

 What is the difference between Chipolatas and Sausages?

 The difference between chipolatas and sausages is their size.

 Sausages come in all different shapes and sizes with the most common being the long thin traditional beef sausage.
 Chipolatas are much smaller and about ½ the length of a regular sausage.

 Chipolata Sausages recipes are the best as they bring a party vibe to the plate with endless possibilities!!

 You can find Chipolatas at your local grocery store.
 I bought these beef ones at Woolies.
 The most common flavours are beef, pork and chicken.
 Some varieties have a combination of flavours like honey chicken chipolatas.

 You can also get them at the butchers.

 The best way to cook chipolatas is in a pan on the stove.
 This is an easy and quick method.
 You can also cook them on the BBQ, grill plate or in the oven.
 They cook much the same way as sausages, the main point of difference being the chipolatas as smaller than sausages will cook faster!

 So that you can recreate this recipe easily, I have set out each of the ingredients you will need in the photo below.